VsArchoyDorn/vsarchoydorn.github.io/README.md

 "What git client are you using?": GitHub Desktop
 And follow the instructions!

-My website was inspired by astrickz (https://astrickz.info/) To get a custom domain you need to buy one for DNS requirements or something.
+My website was inspired by astricz (https://astricz.info/) To get a custom domain you need to buy one for DNS requirements or something.

 If you subscribed to this repository then you should receive emails about this!